lvl99/frontend-es6-browserify-gulp-template/README.md

 By Matt Scheurich [matt@lvl99.com](mailto:matt@lvl99.com)

 This template is just a starting point for developing and building ES6 JavaScript apps.
-It's not going to fit your app, but it is what I've started creating for myself as a project starting point after doing many different projects many different ways, but with the same essential components.
+It's not going to fit your app, but it is what I've started creating for myself as a base starting point after doing many different projects many different ways, but with the same essential components.

 It utilises Node.JS and `npm`, relying on `gulp`, `browserify` and `babel`.
 It supports an active development workflow